-- how to use the updated Nutrition Facts label,34 - added sugars and sodium reduction, - using the Nutrition Facts Label and MyPlate to make healthier choices, - the definition of the claim "healthy" on food packaging labels,35 - advice about eating fish for those who are or are planning to become pregnant or breastfeeding and for children ages one to 11, and - consuming plant-based milk alternatives.36
+- advice about eating fish for those who are or are planning to become pregnant or breastfeeding and for children ages one to 11, and - consuming plant-based milk alternatives.

 Service to American Indian and Alaska Native communities.
 HHS's Indian Health Service incorporates the DGA into best practices and educational resources for nutrition, including webinars and educational information.
-For example, in recent years, HHS sponsored nutrition-related events, such as a webinar on food insecurity.37 The Indian Health Service also develops and provides free, culturally relevant, nutrition-related educational materials and resources available online.38 In addition, the Indian Health Service is administering a Produce Prescription Pilot Program with the aim to demonstrate and evaluate the impact of produce prescription programs on American Indian and Alaska Native people and their families.
-More specifically, the overall goal is to https://www.fda.gov/food/food-labeling-nutrition/use-term-healthy-food-labeling.
+For example, in recent years, HHS sponsored nutrition-related events, such as a webinar on food insecurity.
+The Indian Health Service also develops and provides free, culturally relevant, nutrition-related educational materials and resources available online.
+In addition, the Indian Health Service is administering a Produce Prescription Pilot Program with the aim to demonstrate and evaluate the impact of produce prescription programs on American Indian and Alaska Native people and their families.
+More specifically, the overall goal is to improve health care outcomes by reducing food insecurity and improving overall dietary health by increasing consumption of fruits, vegetables, and traditional tribal foods.